You’ve done your market research and spent months trying to put together the most comprehensive online course.

 Try posting short previews from the course to get started.

 The content gap that brands are facing today is huge.
 Usually, the reason is a lack of ideas.
 There’s also a need to publish content at faster rates than ever.
-This makes your offer to write a guest blog or feature in a podcast interview that much beneficial.
+This makes your offer to write a guest blog or feature in a podcast interview (see also our guide to making money from podcasts) that much beneficial.

 Also, make sure the social channels you’re marketing are appropriate for the audience you’re targeting.